jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-057.md

 ---
-title: "The nature of the Earth's interior"
+title: "The Nature of the Earth's interior"
 heading: Articles 57-63
 weight: 18
 description: "The Earth's interior is so dense that the air-aether globules do not carry them away but make them heavy by pressing downward"